Château de Flaugergues: Architecture

 It is not so much the building itself as the use that is made of the area surrounding it that makes Flaugergues interesting architecturally speaking.
 The architect is not known, but it is certain that multiple people worked on the estate between 1696 and 1730.
 Much use is made of the difference in terrain level, creating separate spaces within the garden, and making the mansion look grander than it in fact is.

 The façade is cut in half by a doorway with Doric pilasters, carrying an entablature with rose sculpted metopes.
 The different levels of the house are emphasized by bands, which was fashionable in the 17th century.
 The large windows give the first level an air of importance, while the back wall of the building is almost blind.

 The most striking part of Flaugergues is the interior, with the staircase taking up almost one-third of it.
 Every floor is served by this staircase with its characteristic hanging key vaults and wrought iron banisters.

+Interiors and furniture

+In the staircase is displayed a serie of tapestries from Flanders made in 1670 depicting scenes from the life of Moses.